Idbäcksverket

 Vattenfall has operated the Idbäcksverket combined heat and power plant in Nyköping since 1997, supplying approximately 95 per cent of Nyköping's urban area with district heating and electricity.

-In 2025, Vattenfall replaced the last fossil fuels of the plant's energy mix with bio-oils.
-This means that district heating in Idbäcksberket is produced exclusively with fossil-free biofuels.
+In 2025, the remaining fossil fuels in the plant’s energy mix were replaced with bio-oils.
+This means that district heating in Idbäcksverket is now produced exclusively using fossil-free biofuels.
 Much of the fuel consists of wood chips from the forestry industry.
-We also recycle waste wood, which sometimes contains residues of non-fossil-free paint or impregnating agents.
+We also recycle waste wood, which may contain residues of paints or impregnating agents that are not fossil-free.

-Vattenfall also has a local network in Skavsta, which has a capacity of 5 MW.
+Vattenfall Värme also operates a local network in Skavsta, with a capacity of 5 MW.
 It is primarily fuelled by wood pellets.